Ava Seumanufagai

-Ava Seumanufagai (born 3 June 1991) is a New Zealand professional rugby league footballer who currently plays for Leigh Leopards in the Betfred Super League.

-He previously played for the Wests Tigers, Cronulla-Sutherland Sharks and the Canterbury Bulldogs in the NRL and the Leeds Rhinos in the European Super League.
+Ava Seumanufagai (born 3 June 1991) is a New Zealand professional rugby league footballer who is the captain-coach of Campbelltown City Kangaroos.
+He has previously played for Leigh Leopards in the Super League, Wests Tigers, Cronulla-Sutherland Sharks and Canterbury-Bankstown Bulldogs in the NRL and the Leeds Rhinos in the European Super League.

 Background

-Seumanufagai was born in Wellington, New Zealand and is of Tokelau and Samoan descent.
+Seumanufagai was born in Wellington, New Zealand, and is of Samoan descent.

 He played his junior football for the Wainuiomata Lions and the Hills District Bulls before being signed by the Parramatta Eels.

 Playing career

 Early career

 Seumanufagai played for the Parramatta Eels NYC team in 2010 and 2011, scoring 2 tries in 43 games.
 In 2012, Seumanufagai joined the Wests Tigers.
 Seumanufagai spent his first season playing NSW Cup, and was a member of the Balmain Ryde Eastwood Tigers side that lost the NSW Cup grand final to the Newtown Jets.

 2013

 In Round 3, Seumanufagai made his NRL debut for the Wests Tigers against his former club, the Parramatta Eels in the Tigers 31–18 win at Leichhardt Oval.
-In Round 13 against the Penrith Panthers, Seumanufagai scored his first NRL try in the Tigers 20-18 win at Penrith Stadium.
+In Round 13 against the Penrith Panthers, Seumanufagai scored his first NRL try in the Tigers 20–18 win at Penrith Stadium.
 It was his sole try from 17 matches for the season.